6.3 Financial Services

 interest rate, liquidity, and market risks, in the current macroeconomic

 environment.
-It may also request additional disclosures about the challenges
+In addition, the staff may request additional disclosures about

-facing registrants and management’s current plans to measure and mitigate
+the challenges facing registrants and management’s current plans to measure

 For more information about disclosure considerations related